Semenya finishes 6th in Lausanne as Houlihan wins 1,500 | Taiwan News

 Semenya, who set a South African national record of 3:59.92 in Doha in May, was more than three seconds slower than Houlihan, with a time of 4:00.44.

 The IAAF has ruled female runners too high in natural testosterone can't race in track events from the 400 to the mile unless they take medication.
-It comes into effect in November, but Semenya has challenged the rule at the Court of Arbitration for Sport.
+It comes into effect in November, but Semenya has challenged the rule at CAS.

+Semenya won the 800 meters in Paris last week with a national record.
+In her absence, Francine Niyonsaba of Burundi — who was second in Paris — triumphed in 1:57.80, beating American Ajee Wilson and Ethiopian Habitam Alemu.

+Elsewhere, Abderrahman Samba of Qatar won his sixth successive 400 hurdles with a time of 47.42, edging out world champion Karsten Warholm and Yasmani Copello.